danawoodman/blog/src/articles/react-hello-world-examples.md

 }
 ```

+Generally speaking, using option 1 is preferred since then you don't need to construct your own keys for elements.
+However, you may find situations where option 2 makes sense for your application.

 ## Managing State

 Managing state in React applications is a complicated subject and there are many ways to accomplish it.
 In the example below, we are using [Hooks](https://reactjs.org/docs/hooks-intro.html) which is a somewhat new feature of React and is quickly becoming the go-to tool in the React developer toolbox.